hughhopkins/board/README.md

 board
 =====

-## a simple messaround meteor app to display on a Raspberry Pi
+## A simple messaround meteor app to display on a Raspberry Pi